-Does a metal detectorist’s mystery discovery reveal King Henry VIII’s soft side?
+Does a metal detectorist’s mystery discovery reveal Henry VIII’s soft side?

 And if the object had originally been manufactured as a gift from Henry or Katherine to a courtier (or perhaps even to a member of Henry’s 1511 jousting team), the recipient might likewise not have wished to wear it at court.

-But how did its owner come to lose such a high status valuable item?
+But how did its owner come to lose such a high status and valuable item?

-It’s possible that it was lost by a nobleman, while out hunting or riding - but the chain is intact and very heavy and it’s hard to imagine it falling from around a person’s neck without the chain having already broken.
+It’s possible that it was lost by a nobleman, while out hunting or riding – but the chain is intact and very heavy and it’s hard to imagine it falling from around a person’s neck.

 Perhaps a more likely scenario is that it was potentially stolen - and that the thief or robber dropped it or hid it while fleeing his pursuers.

 Certainly highway robbery was a major problem in the countryside in Tudor England.
-Indeed one 16th century clergyman wrote a book in which he claimed that highway robbers employed spies in roadside inns, gathering intelligence as to which travellers were worth robbing.
+Indeed one 16th-century clergyman wrote a book in which he claimed that highway robbers employed spies in roadside inns, gathering intelligence as to which travellers were worth robbing.

 Over recent months the artefact has been examined by experts at the British Museum.
-What’s more, archaeologists have already investigated the find site and its immediate environs - but found absolutely no additional clues.
+What’s more, archaeologists have already investigated the find site and its immediate environs but found no additional clues.

-However, additional research into this remarkable historical find (and the area near where it was discovered) is planned over the next several years.
+However, additional research into the find is planned over the next several years.

 Historians and archaeologists are hoping that future research will begin to solve at least some of the mysteries surrounding this enigmatic treasure.

-The artefact was discovered by a metal detectorist, Charlie Clarke, who reported it to the UK’s antiquities reporting service, the Portable Antiquities Scheme.
-Unique in the world, the scheme is a service to the public (especially metal detectorists) which enables them to officially declare their finds to archaeologists in a mutually beneficial way.
+The artefact was discovered by a metal detectorist, Charlie Clarke, who reported it to the UK’s antiquities reporting service, the Portable Antiquities Scheme (PAS).

-Michael Lewis, Head of the Portable Antiquities Scheme (PAS) and Treasure at the British Museum, said that the pendant is helping to "transform our knowledge of Britain’s past.”
+Michael Lewis, head of PAS and Treasure at the British Museum, said that the pendant is helping to "transform our knowledge of Britain’s past”.

-"Previously unknown potentially royal artefacts from the 16th century are very rare - and can give us important new insights into life at the top of Tudor society" said a biographer of Henry viii, Dr Lucy Wooding, a Fellow of Lincoln College Oxford and author of the most recent major book on the period, Tudor England: A History.
+“Previously unknown potentially royal artefacts from the 16th century are very rare – and can give us important new insights into life at the top of Tudor society,” said a biographer of Henry VIII, Dr Lucy Wooding, author of the most recent major book on the period, Tudor England: A History.

-Duncan Wilson, Chief Executive of Historic England, said that the artefact is "a thrilling discovery giving us a tangible connection to Henry VIII and Katherine of Aragon" that "enriches our understanding of the Royal Court at the time."
+Duncan Wilson, chief executive of Historic England, said that the artefact is "a thrilling discovery giving us a tangible connection to Henry VIII and Katherine of Aragon” that “enriches our understanding of the Royal Court at the time”.

-The PAS records archaeological finds discovered by the public - in order to "advance knowledge, tell the stories of past communities and further public interest in the past".
-It is a unique partnership project, managed, in England, by the British Museum, and delivered through a nationwide network of locally-based Finds Liaison Officers.

 Join our commenting forum